 Whichever service you choose, make sure you get a tracking number either on your receipt or through your email.

-Think about how much padding it has if you have a type of mailer in mind but do not know if it will fully protect your vinyl.
+Consider how much padding it has if you have a type of mailer in mind but do not know if it will fully protect your vinyl.
 Also, consider what extra supplies you might need to pack your vinyl.

-What should you look for when purchasing an LP mailer?
 Here are some special considerations and questions to ask when you are looking for these mailers:

 - Does the mailer have built-in cardboard bumpers?
 These bumpers can be the protection that your vinyl needs to protect it from a mishandled package or another shipment bumping the sides.

 - Can I fit more than one record inside of the mailer?
-If you separate each vinyl by some bubble wrap, cardboard pieces, or padding, and if your mailer is large enough, you can pack more than one into a mailer.
+If you separate each vinyl with some bubble wrap, cardboard pieces, or padding, and if your mailer is large enough, you can pack more than one into a mailer.

 - How much corner or edge protection will my box have?
 The most damage that the package will get is corner damage.
 If you do not purchase a corner protection package, make sure you make your bumpers inside the box.